 Is any test preparation needed to ensure the quality of the sample?

-If you receive a vitamin B12 injection, you should wait 48 hours before having your blood drawn to reduce the risk of having a false-negative test result.
+If you receive a vitamin B12 injection, you should wait 48 hours before having your blood drawn to reduce the risk of having a false-positive test result.
 Some healthcare providers may prefer not to draw a blood sample for the test within 2 weeks of an injection.